 Apostle Islands Fall Harvest and Hike

-Paddling and Hiking from our Apostle Islands Base Camp
+Hike and Explore from our Apostle Islands Base Camp

 DAY 1: Your trip starts in early afternoon at Wilderness Inquiry's beautiful Little Sand Bay Base Camp.
-We'll begin to explore this area's beauty with a short hike and orient ourselves at our Little Sand Bay base camp.
+Orient yourself to the quiet North Woods and take a short hike to School Bus Rock.
 In the evening, we'll fashion a dinner of artisan cheeses, smoked lake fish, farm fresh vegetables, and hand-picked berries.

-DAY 2: Wake to the scent of strong coffee and dig into a hearty breakfast of locally sourced foods.
-Spend the day enjoying hikes through majestic fall colors and visits with local food producers.
+DAY 2: Wake to coffee and dig into a breakfast of locally sourced foods.
+Spend the day enjoying hikes above the sea caves, enjoying fall colors and visiting with local food producers.

-DAY 3: We’ll enjoy a wholesome breakfast before paddling hidden waterways and back channels.
-Enjoy a picnic lunch of local delicacies while taking in the fall colors.
-Venture back to camp where we will share our last meal together, that will is sure to impress even the pickiest of eaters.
+DAY 3: We’ll enjoy a wholesome breakfast before paddling the hidden waterways and back channels of Bark Bay Slough.
+If weather prohibits the paddle, take a great hike to Houghton Falls or Lost Creek.
+Enjoy a picnic lunch of local delicacies.
+Venture back to camp where we will share our last evening meal together.

-Note On Weather: Paddling is incredibly weather dependent.
+Note On Weather: Paddling is highly weather dependent.
 In the chance of high winds or heavy rains you may enjoy various mainland hikes or other local activities in replace of paddling.

 TERRAIN/ROUTE: The terrain and landscape of the Apostle Islands is made up of red sandstone, covered with a mixed forest of birch, pine, oak, and maple.
 Except for a few cliffs, the terrain is gentle and rolling.
 Your time is spent along the beaches and shorelines of the Apostle Islands National Lake Shore, as well as inland waterways and hikes.
 We have several routes to choose from, each revealing a different dimension of this archipelago.
 Wind and weather largely determine the route, and storms may delay paddling.